pkutaj/pkutaj.github.io/_posts/2019-12-11-c-sharp-building-types.md

 ---
 layout: post
-title: C# > properties and read-only members
+title: C# > Properties and read-only Members
 last_modified_at: 2019-12-12
 ---
 ## the case